webpro/requirejs-handlebars/README.md

 The Handlebars runtime is much smaller than the full version, and it's made to render pre-compiled templates.
 It's highly efficient to use pre-compiled templates and the runtime template engine in production.

-There are a couple of ways to do this, but probably the easiest is to overrule the path in the r.js build config, e.g.:
+Pre-compiled templates use `handlebars.runtime` as a dependency.

+Still using a version of Handlebars lower than v1.1.0?
+Then override the path for `handlebars`, e.g.:

         paths: {
-            handlebars: 'lib/handlebars/handlebars.runtime',
+            handlebars: 'node_modules/handlebars/dist/handlebars.runtime'
         }

-Additionally, install Handlebars with npm, so the plugin still has the full version available during build:

-    npm install handlebars --save-dev

 ## License